14.5. Cache Coherence and False Sharing

 * extracts arguments from args value

-* calculates the component of the array that thread is responsible for counting
+* calculates portion of the array this thread is responsible for counting

 * computes the frequency of all the elements in assigned component and stores